DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

     -conda install -c conda-forge librosa
 7. Run the notebook: jupyter notebook

- ensure you have the following Python packages installed:
+Ensure you have the following Python packages installed:

-pandas
+- pandas
-matplotlib
+- matplotlib
-numpy
+- numpy
-scikit-learn
+- scikit-learn
-keras
+- keras
-pydot
+- pydot
-tensorflow
+- tensorflow
-librosa
+- librosa
-glob2
+- glob2
-keras
+- keras
-notebook
+- notebook
-librosa
+- librosa
-seaborn
+- seaborn
-scikit-image
+- scikit-image

 You can install these packages using pip: